sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - - We manage our projects using a GitHub project board.
     - We do not use an automated application.
     ##### Potential Improvements
-    - We are planning to develop a system for tracking projects and datasets.
+    - Develop a system for tracking projects and datasets.
 * - 1.4.6.
   - 1
   - - We keep records for each project on which datasets are being used and any conditions attached to that use.
     - We do not have a central database of data assets.
     ##### Potential Improvements
-    - We are planning to develop a system for tracking projects and datasets.
+    - Develop a system for tracking projects and datasets.
 * - 1.4.7.
   - 1
   - - We manage our projects using a GitHub project board.
     - Documents pertaining to each project are kept in a private Sharepoint folder.
     ##### Potential Improvements
-    - We could make this a less manual process.
+    - Reduce manual steps in this process.
 * - **Summary**
   - **?**
   - **Explanation**